greenelab/deep-review/sections/05_treat.md

 limitations to multi-task transfer learning that are in part a consequence of the degree to which tasks are related [@tag:Kearnes2016_admet].
 Some of the ADMET datasets showed superior performance in multi-task models with only 22 ADMET tasks compared to multi-task models with over 500 less-similar tasks.
-`TODO: also has a good discussion of information leakage in cross validation, include that in the Discussion section` In addition, training datasets encountered in practical applications may be tiny relative to what is available in public datasets and organized competitions.
+In addition, training datasets encountered in practical applications may be tiny relative to what is available in public datasets and organized competitions.
 A study of BACE-1 inhibitors included only 1547 compounds [@tag:Subramanian2016_bace1].
 Machine learning models were able to train on this limited dataset, but overfitting was a challenge and the differences between random forests and a deep neural were negligible, especially in the classification setting.
 Overfitting is still a problem in larger chemical screening datasets with tens or hundreds of thousands of compounds because the number of active compounds can be very small, on the order of 0.1% of all tested chemicals for a typical target [@doi:10.1002/wcms.1104].
-This is consistent with the strong performance of low-parameter neural networks that emphasize compound-compound similarity, such as influence-relevance voter, [@tag:Swamidass2009_irv  @tag:Lusci2015_irv] instead of predicting compound activity directly from chemical features. `TODO: include recent DeepChem IRV benchmarks?`
+This is consistent with the strong performance of low-parameter neural networks that emphasize compound-compound similarity, such as influence-relevance voter, [@tag:Swamidass2009_irv @tag:Lusci2015_irv] instead of predicting compound activity directly from chemical features.

 Much of the recent excitement in this domain has come from what could be considered a creative experimentation phase, in which deep learning has offered